ArnaldoIbanez/mobile-dependencies_whitelist/PULL_REQUEST_TEMPLATE.md

 ## For more info...
-... you can read our [new-Track guide](https://github.com/mercadolibre/melidata-catalog/wiki/New-Track) and also check our [Tracking style Guide](https://github.com/mercadolibre/melidata-catalog/wiki/Tracking-Style-Guide)
+... you can read our [New-Track Guide](https://github.com/mercadolibre/melidata-catalog/wiki/New-Track) and also check our [Tracking Style Guide](https://github.com/mercadolibre/melidata-catalog/wiki/Tracking-Style-Guide)